 They remain in the burrows for a while after birth and then disperse.

-These spiders make dense webs and spend most of the time in spinning them.
-The males on attaining maturity are known to rub their body on the web for releasing semen.
+These spiders make dense webs and spend most of their time spinning them.
+The males on attaining maturity are known to rub their bodies on the web for releasing semen.

 Other names | Costa Rican zebra tarantula, striped-knee tarantula |